TotherCanvas/tiny-Scraper/README.md

 # Simple Web Scraper with XPath

-This is a very simple Python-based web scraper I created for fun to extract the title from any web page using XPath.
-In this example, the scraper fetches the title of the University of Melbourne homepage.
+This is a very simple Python-based web scraper I created for fun to extract the title from any web page using CSS selectors.

 ## What Inspired Me?

 I came across a fascinating [Reddit post](https://www.reddit.com/r/InternetIsBeautiful/comments/118y19p/i_made_a_site_that_tracks_the_price_of_eggs_at/) about someone who built a website to track the price of eggs at every Walmart in the US using a custom scraper.
 That project piqued my interest in web scraping.
-I decided to start small and learn the basics, particularly focusing on XPath-based scraping.
-To get started, I followed a great beginner tutorial on XPath by [W3Schools](https://www.w3schools.com/xml/xpath_intro.asp).
+I started with XPath but discovered CSS selectors - a more familiar syntax since I already know CSS from web development.

 ---